OHI-4site/tet-prep/workflow/README.md

 -`R` contains common R functions and scripts used by OHI assessments

--`templates` contains templates for README documents
+-`templates` contains templates for README documents and for markdown formatting